PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Boromar Gang Campsite.md

 3. **Counterfeit Coins**
 	- A small pouch containing 150 counterfeit gold pieces.
 	- Stashed next to the extortion money.
-1. **Thieves' Tools**
+4. **Thieves' Tools**
-	-  A set of high-quality thieves' tools, located on
+	-  A set of high-quality thieves' tools with the boromar symbol etched into each piece
-2. **Potions**: A couple of potions of healing, indicating the gang's readiness for trouble.
+		- "A silver dragon with folded wings perched atop a tower"
+	- Wrapped in a cloth and carried by Garhorn
+1. **Potions**
+	- Several potions of healing scattered about